mzaiss/MRTwin_pulseq/README_HOME.md

 ```

 - The MRTwin_pulseq simulation itself requires the MRzero Core for simulation.
-Install it with:
+Install it with (Windows or Linux, Mac not supported):

 ```

- On Windows (requires python > 3.8):
- pip install MRzeroCore-0.1.0-cp38-none-win_amd64.whl

- On Windows (requires python > 3.7):
- pip install MRzeroCore-0.1.0-cp37-abi3-win_amd64.whl

- On Linux (requires python > 3.9):
- pip install MRzeroCore-0.1.0-cp39-cp39-manylinux_2_28_x86_64.whl
+pip install mrzerocore

- On Mac:
- not yet supported
 ```

-If not already installed you also need pypulseq, torchkbnufft, numpy, scipy and matplotlib.

-The can be installed with
+For this course, there are two additional dependencies:

 ```
-pip install pypulseq==1.3.1.post1
-pip install torchkbnufft==1.3.0 --no-deps pip install torchvision --no-deps pip install numpy pip install scipy pip install matplotlib
+pip install torchkbnufft==1.3.0 --no-deps pip install torchvision --no-deps
 ```

-**Versions that were tested**

- -  pypulseq.__version__ : '1.3.1post1'
- -  torch.__version__  : '1.3.0'   and  '1.7.0'
- -  np.__version__ 	 : '1.18.1'    and  '1.19.2'
- -  scipy.__version__: '1.4.1'     and  '1.5.2'
- -  matplotlib.__version__: '3.1.1'
- -  torchkbnufft.__version__: '1.3.0'
+**Dependency Versions**

-You can also run file ./ex/ex_help01_python.py to test versions.
+If there are compatibility problems with the installed versions, you can run file ./ex/ex_help01_python.py to test versions.

 ## Starting Spyder at your own PC ##